2021 Online Washington Forest Owners’ Winter School

 Winter School is the classroom counterpart to our summer field days.
-It is designed to let you attend multiple workshops on topics of interest to you all in the same day.
-Winter School will help you address challenges on your property, restore healthy forest conditions, and achieve your goals.
-Winter School will feature thirty seminars, expert panels, and roundtable discussions specifically for people with forested property in Washington.
-There will be both eastern and western Washington sessions
+Designed to let you attend multiple workshops all in the same day, the Winter School will help you address challenges on your property, restore healthy forest conditions, and achieve your goals.
+The event will feature thirty unique seminars, expert panels, and roundtable discussions specifically for people with forested property in Washington.
+There will be both Eastern and Western Washington sessions

 When and Where

 The 2021 Online Winter School will take place from 9:00 AM to 3:00 PM, Saturday, February 27th, 2021.
 Sessions will be taught via Zoom.

 If you do not have one already, you will need to sign up for a free Zoom account in order to participate in the course.
 You should also install the Zoom client by going to the Zoom download page.
 The top item, Zoom Client for Meetings, is what you will want if you are using a computer.
 Scroll down the page to see app options for phones and tablets.
 You should set up your Zoom account in advance of the Online Field Day itself.
 If you already have Zoom installed, make sure it is updated to the most current version.
 There will be opportunities to pre-test your connection before the Winter School (details will be provided after you register).